 War Memorial Hospital also suppors an aged care assessment team as well as a number of specialist clinics and service.
-Other sevice components of the Hospital include spouse accommodation for country patients and office accommodation for the Waverley Community Team and Prince of Wales Adolescent Pscyhiatric Unit.
+Other sevice components of the Hospital include spouse accommodation for country patients and office accommodation for the Waverley Community Team.